Hurricanes vs. Panthers: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 1

 Hurricanes Betting Insights

-- The implied moneyline probability for this matchup gives the Hurricanes a 59.2% chance to win.
+- The Hurricanes have an implied moneyline win probability of 59.2% in this contest.

 Hurricanes vs Panthers Additional Info